fedepaol/hugoblog/content/posts/ebpf-journey-loadbalancing-with-katran.md

 mess up with them in a very efficient way.

 Here I showed how Katran leverages XDP to do L4 load balancing, and how the very same setup can be replicated.
+As always, my considerations here are based on my understanding of the documentation and the code.
+If something is not accurate please reach out!